HHS/simpler-grants-gov/documentation/milestones/individual_milestones/static_site_improvements.md

 **What:** Update the static site to include additional functionality and infrastructure that was excluded from the launch, such as content management, translations, and feedback mechanisms.

-**Why:** Iteratively delivering new functionality reinforces the agile approach we're taking, and this deliverable continues to improve the infrastructure that supports long-term maintenance of the site.
+**Why:** Reinforces the agile approach we're taking and improves the infrastructure that supports long-term site maintenance.

 **Who:** The functionality included in this deliverable has two primary audiences:
 - Stakeholders who speak a language other than English